-Blocking refers to a statistical technique that attempts to eliminate confounding by grouping experimental units into blocks with similar values on an extraneous variable then randomly assigning treatments within each block.
-The procedure may also result in a more precise comparison between the treatments.
+Blocking refers to a statistical technique that attempts to eliminate potential confounding by grouping experimental units into blocks with similar values on an extraneous variable and then randomly assigning treatments within each block.
+The procedure may also result in a more precise comparison between the treatments on the response variable.